 This course emphasizes further development of receptive, expressive and interactive skills in complex grammatical structures, dialogues, and storytelling.
 The course includes an introduction to language forms used in ASL poetry and to the features of culture as displayed in art and theater.
-SLPI criteria at the Intermediate level will be addressed.
+SLPI criteria at the Survival level will be addressed.

-ASL 104 Advanced American Sign Language Level IV
+ASL 104 Advanced American Sign Language Level IV 3 Semester Hours

-3 Semester Hours Prerequisite: ASL 103 or Advanced rating on SLPI or permission of the instructor
+Prerequisite: ASL 103 or Advanced rating on SLPI or permission of the instructor

 This course is designed for advanced study of ASL.
 It provides students with opportunities to increase their ASL competence and to use ASL in a variety of discourse and narrative settings.
+SLPI criteria at the Intermediate level will be addressed.